Old-Green-Man/strict_orthologs/README.md

 relatively rare.
 The goal here is to have reliable clusters for doing phylogenetic analyses, even if some clusters may be split etc (higher specificity; lower sensitivity).

+The input blast outputs should be in tabular format as specified below.
+In addition, all HSPs between genome A and genome B should be together in the blast output.
+This is assumed for efficient processing.
+The output should include hits between genes in the same genome.

+The gene "names" in columns 1 and 2 should be in the following format genomeA_geneX.
+The underscore is the default separator, but can be changed with the -sep option.

+You can test the program on the example.blastp and example.len files in the example/ directory.
+For example mkdir tmp; cd tmp

+`strict_orthologs.pl example.len example.blastp > ortho.out 2> ortho.err`

+The main output will be in ortho.out.
+A file called rbh.dat will be written that can be used to rerun the program without the blast output using the -rbh_file option.

 **The following help information is printed if the program is run without arguments.**

 usage: ./strict_orthologs.pl gene-lengths-file [tabular-blast-output-file tabular-blast-output-file2 ...] [options]